-The Ropeless Consortium meeting will be held from 8:30am to 5:00pm November 6, 2018 at the New Bedford Whaling Museum, New Bedford MA.
+The Ropeless Consortium meeting was held on November 6, 2018 at the New Bedford Whaling Museum, New Bedford MA.
 Learn More.

 Agreement to continue testing ropeless gear in West Coast Dungeness crab fishery in 2019:

 Takeaways from the California Dungeness Crab Fishing Gear Working Group presentation to the Marine Mammal Commission